Online Nutrition Consultation

 Step 1: Free 15-Minute Introductory Call

 Every new client is offered a complimentary 15-minute introductory call.
 This is a relaxed, no-obligation conversation where we discuss your main concerns, goals, and what you hope to achieve from nutritional support.
 It also gives you the opportunity to ask any questions about my approach, experience, or the consultation process.
-You can book this call using the button at the bottom of this page or via the \2.
+You can book this call using the button at the bottom of this page or via the Services page.

 Step 2: Pre-Consultation Questionnaire